FOR FACILITATORS

 Add Ambient Animation

-2. In Environment, select Ambient Animation
+2. In Environment, click Ambient Animation

-3. Upload a file
+3. Upload a GIF, WebM, or MP4 file

 Supported animation uploads include GIF, WebM, and MP4.